 Within the next couple of hours - no exaggeration, I think I started and finished the book in less than an hour - the book was purchased and read.
 All that followed is a bit hard to articulate, but I’ll do my best.

 The Grownup is about a young woman whose career professions range anywhere from an “aura reader” to a giver of handjobs.
-And by range, I mean, that all she does.
+And by range, I mean, that’s all she does.
 She gives handjobs and false psychic readings.
-As the book progresses she encounters a woman who seems like the perfect target, but one question lingers, “who’s scamming who?”
+As the book progresses she encounters a woman who seems like the perfect target, but one question lingers, who’s scamming who?
 I won’t give any spoilers, but the book does make you think a great deal more than needed.
+Seriously, don’t let your mind wander, it’ll just go nowhere.
 Having only 64 pages, obvious shortcuts were made.
 Details could have been broadened and the book lengthened, but still a decent read.
 By the end … “THE END” … we are left to fill in the blanks.
 That’s right, a cliffhanger.
-Bane, existences and whatnot.
+This is why we can’t have nice things.
 On a scale of 1-10, I’d rate this book a proceed with caution.